 People often get confused between Yankee bonds & Eurobonds.
 It is easier to understand Yankee bonds if this confusion is removed.
-As opposed to Yankee Bonds which are U.S. foreign market bonds, Eurobonds are a global phenomenon.
-A novice can confuse Eurobonds as bonds issued in “Euros”, this is actually a misconception that comes from the name.
+As opposed to Yankee Bonds, which are U.S. foreign market bonds, Eurobonds are a global phenomenon.
+A novice can confuse Eurobonds as bonds issued in “Euros.”
+This is actually a misconception that comes from the name.
 In reality, Eurobonds can be issued in any currency.
-Eurobond is a bond issued in any currency other than the currency of the country in which it is issued For example – A Eurosterling bond is a bond to borrow sterling from outside Germany or say an American MNC can issue Eurodollar bond in Britain to raise U.S. Dollars.
+A Eurobond is a bond issued in any currency other than the currency of the country in which it is issued.
+For example – A Eurosterling bond is a bond to borrow sterling from outside Germany, or, say, an American MNC can issue a Eurodollar bond in Britain to raise U.S. Dollars.

 Yankee Bonds – A good investment?

-Even though Yankee bonds with their higher yields look very tempting to investors, it is necessary to realize that they come with their own risks.
+Even though Yankee bonds, with their higher yields, look very tempting to investors, it is necessary to realize that they come with their own risks.
 Firstly Yankee bonds are affected by the economy of its home country.
 So if the home country has a shaky economy, the returns will topple.
-It is important for investors to select appropriate Yankee bonds which are issued by entities of many countries ranging from Britain to Mexico to India.
-Also, it is good to notice that even though Yankee bonds are eliminating direct currency risk for the investor, it is still indirectly affected by currency risk.
-This is because the entity that issued bonds is borrowing in U.S. Dollars but earning in its domestic currency, so if the domestic currency depreciates, it will affect the valuation of Yankee bonds.1,2
+It is important for investors to select appropriate Yankee bonds issued by entities of many countries ranging from Britain to Mexico to India.
+Also, it is good to notice that even though Yankee bonds eliminate direct currency risk for the investor, they are still indirectly affected by currency risk.
+This is because the entity that issued bonds is borrowing in U.S. Dollars but earning in its domestic currency, so if the domestic currency depreciates, it will affect the valuation of Yankee bonds.